hmcts/ccpay-bubble/README.md

 # PayBubbleWeb

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
+This test project for master code.This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

 Please note this project uses yarn